otrv4/otrv4/otrv4.md

 B (MPI)
   The ephemeral public DH key.
 Note that even though this is in uppercase, this is NOT a POINT.

+our_ecdh_first.public
+  The ephemeral public ECDH key that will be used for the intialization of the double ratchet algorithm.

+our_dh_first.public
+  The ephemeral public DH key that will be used for the intialization of the double ratchet algorithm.
 ```

 #### Auth-R Message